Admissions

 Graduation and Identity Verification

 Anyone may take the program.
 Only a verified individual may receive the credential.
-When a student applies to graduate, they must submit a photograph of a valid, state-issued identification card through the College's secure upload process.
+When a student applies to graduate, they must submit a photograph of a valid, state-issued identification card through the College's secure upload system.
 The legal name as it appears on the ID will be the name printed on the diploma and recorded on all official College documents.
 The College uses the submitted image solely to verify the applicant's legal name.
 Once validated, the image file is permanently deleted.
 The College retains only the verified legal name.

 This means the front door is wide open.
 A student can register, begin coursework, and complete the entire program without submitting personal identification.
 The verification step occurs only at the point of credentialing, because the College is printing a legal name on a legal document and needs to know that name is real.